Q1 2021: A Look at Top 25 Biopharma Companies by Market Cap

 Gilead Sciences Inc. $81.75 billion

-On the strength of a certain antiviral medication called Veklury®, better known as remdesivir, Gilead posted a 16% year-over-year product sales increase in Q1.
+On the strength of a certain antiviral medication called Veklury®, better known as remdesivir, Gilead posted a 16% year-over-year product sales increase in Q1 which is relatively higher than other biopharma companies.
 Remdesivir, which is indicated for adults and children 12 and over with COVID-19, was the first drug approved by the FDA for treating the SARS-CoV-2 virus.
 Another exciting medicine on the horizon for Gilead is Trodelvy, which on April 8 received full approval from FDA for adults with unresectable locally advanced or metastatic triple-negative breast cancer (TNBC).